TheLandfill/cpp_cli/README.md

 cpp_cli is a library designed to make parsing command line arguments for c++ easy and efficient.

-Currently, this library has a stable release with all the functionality you could want from a CLI library.
+Currently, this library has a stable release with all the functionality you could want from a CLI library, including subcommand handling and automatic help generation.

 While the source code itself is standard c++11, the test program's Makefile uses the GNU/Linux tools make and g++.